hamptonpieryc/website/content/docs/club-rules.md

 members without prior application may not be admitted to the privileges of membership without an interval of at least two days between their becoming a member and their admission.

-**4.11.5** The Honorary Secretary shall inform each candidate in writing of the candidates’ election or non-election and shall furnish an elected candidate with a copy of the Rules and Bye-laws of the Club and make request for such payments as are necessary.
+**4.11.5** The Honorary Secretary (Secretary) shall inform each candidate in writing of the candidates’ election or non-election and shall furnish an elected candidate with a copy of the Rules and Bye-laws of the Club and make request for such payments as are necessary.

-**4.12** Any member wishing to withdraw from the Club shall give writen notice of their desire to do so addressed to the Honorary Secretary.
+**4.12** Any member wishing to withdraw from the Club shall give writen notice of their desire to do so addressed to the Secretary.
 If no such notice is received after 7th January in any year, the member shall be liable to pay the subscription for the current year.
-Upon re-application by a past member the General Management Committee may, at its discretion, excuse payment of an entrance fee.
+Upon re-application by a past member the GMC may, at its discretion, excuse payment of an entrance fee.

 **4.13** Any person ceasing to be a member of the Club shall forfeit all claim upon it and no part of the